Introduction: Tensegrity - Desk Top Model

 Do the same thing with the other three holes.

 After all the glue is dry, which could be almost instantly depending on what type of glue you use, use a utility knife or wire cutters to snip off the string and toothpick flush with the bottom of the base.
 Sand the bottom of the base to provide a smooth surface.

-Step 7: Second Base Plate Attached
+Step 8: Second Base Plate Attached

-Step 8: Final Assembly
+Step 10: Final Assembly

 With all four corner strings in place, all we have left to do is attach the middle string.
-Since both platform assemblies are identical, pick one to call the bottom.

-Thread the string into the top small platform.
-At this point we should be able to see the project come to life.
 Pull on the top middle string until all four corners are tight.
 You should be able to feel that the assembly is going to stand on its own once the middle string is attached.

-Your project is complete!
+Your project is complete (#24)!